 And I still want that library the Beast gave Belle.

 When does a child’s emulation of an idealistic, fantasy character change from healthy and natural to emotionally and psychologically damaging?

-I would argue that the love of all things pretty and pink becomes a danger when a little girl is unable to identify the characteristics and signs of real womanhood.
+I would argue that the love of all things pretty and pink becomes a danger when a little girl is unable to identify the characteristics and signs of real womanhood (or when she believes she is limited to only “girl” merchandise, activities, jobs).
 If real women are not helping her grow, animated women will.
 When a little girl grows up believing that she must achieve a beauty defined by society, any failure to do so will ultimately hinder her emotional and psychological development.
 She will be unable to discern what makes her truly important.
 And as soon as a boy says or does something to make her feel pretty, she will be putty in his hands and, potentially, the target of his abusive personality.